johannes-manner/workshop-spring-boot/jpa/README.md

 You can solve this problem with the following:

 0. Move the heavy computation before the first DB access.
-   The first DB interactions keeps the connection due to OSIV.
+   The first DB interactions keeps a connection from the DB pool due to OSIV.
 1. Solution (which is not a real solution...):
    Increase the pool size via spring properties `spring.datasource.hikari.maximum-pool-size=20` in our artificial